austinmama/vsrx/vsrx-upgrade-general.md

   ```
   {: screen}

-*	If your IBM Cloud account has multiple vSRX gateway instances in the same pod, make sure only one gateway is upgraded at a time.
+*	If your IBM Cloud account has multiple vSRX gateway instances in the same pod, make sure that only one gateway is upgraded at a time.
 Upgrading more than one vSRX at a time can result in IP collisions, disrupt the upgrade process, and potentially cause failures.
 *	For HA clusters, the upgrade process requires you to disable the vSRX Chassis Cluster preemption flag for Redundancy Group 1.
-Therefore, after the upgrade completes, the flag will always be disabled, but can optionally be re-enabled.
+Therefore, after the upgrade completes, the flag is disabled, but you can enable again.
 Run `show chassis cluster status` to view the preempt setting.